-They built leaf huts along a lotus-filled lake and the sons cared for their parents, bringing them food and water, cleaning their rooms, shampooing their feet, etc. They often had to walk far to gather fruit so Nanda would keep extra fruit from a day or two before to give his parents in the morning.
+They built leaf huts along a lotus-filled lake, and the sons cared for their parents, bringing them food and water, cleaning their rooms, washing their feet, and much more.
+They often had to walk far to gather fruit, so Nanda would keep extra from a day or two before to give his parents in the morning.
 But the Bodhisatta always brought them fruit picked fresh the same day.
-When the Bodhisatta found out his brother was being lazy he worried this fruit would sicken his parents.
-He told his brother to wait for him to return from the forest and then they would deliver their food together; this way their parents would not be tempted to eat Nanda’s unripe fruit.
+When the Bodhisatta found out his brother was being lazy, he worried this fruit would sicken his parents.
+He told his brother to wait for him to return from the forest, then they would deliver their food together; this way their parents would not be tempted to eat Nanda’s unripe or overripe fruit.

-But Nanda paid no heed to his words and his parents continued to eat the old fruit.
+But Nanda paid no heed to his brother’s words, and his parents continued to eat the old fruit.
 So the Bodhisatta ordered his brother to leave.
-The brother went to his hut and sat down in shame, and fixing his gaze on the mystic circle he developed the five supernatural faculties and the eight attainments.
+Nanda went to his hut and sat down in shame.
+Fixing his gaze on the mystic circle, he developed the eight attainments and five supernatural faculties.
 Then he left.

-He knew earning his brother’s forgiveness would be no small task, so he went to see King Manoja, the most power ruler in India, and said that by his magic powers, he could make the king ruler of all of India without shedding any blood, not even enough for a tiny fly to drink.
-The king accepted the offer and he marched his army out that very day.
-When the road was sunny, Nanda brought shade; when it rained, he kept if from falling on them.
-He stopped the winds, removed stumps and thorns, and leveled the road as they walked.
+Nanda knew earning his brother’s forgiveness would be no small task, so he went to see King Manoja, the most powerful ruler in India, and said that by his magic powers, he could make the king ruler over all of India without shedding any blood, not even enough for a tiny fly to drink.
+The king accepted the offer, and he marched his army out that very day.
+When the road was sunny, Nanda brought shade; when it rained, he kept them dry.
+He stopped the winds, removed stumps and thorns, and smoothed the road as they walked.

-At the first kingdom they ordered the king to fight or surrender.
+At the first kingdom, they ordered the king to fight or surrender.
 The king chose to fight.
-Nanda sat cross-legged on an antelope skin floating in the air between the two armies and when the battle began, he caught every arrow fired by both sides.
+Nanda sat cross-legged on an antelope skin floating in the air between the two armies, and when the battle began, he caught every arrow fired by both sides.
 Then Nanda told the rival king if he submitted himself to King Manoja’s authority, he could remain on his throne.
 The king agreed.
-Over the next seven years, seven months, and seven days they forced submission of all one hundred one of India’s kings in this way.
+Over the next seven years, seven months, and seven days, they forced submission of all one hundred one of India’s other kings in this way.

-King Manoja’s victory celebration lasted a week, and then he wanted to reward Nanda and told him to take a palace or anything else he wanted and to choose any or all of India’s kingdoms to rule.
+King Manoja’s victory celebration lasted a week.
+Then he wanted to reward Nanda and told him to take a palace or anything else he wanted and choose any kingdom to rule.
 But Nanda said the only thing he wanted was for King Manoja to go to the Himalayas along with the subservient kings and a host of wealthy nobles and help convince his brother to forgive him.

 On that very day, the Bodhisatta finally wondered what had happened to his brother.
-Divining the answer, he knew his brother was leading an entourage to come beg forgiveness.
-Because they had seen his brother’s great powers in person, the Bodhisatta knew they would all assume Nanda was his superior, and thus they would be destined to hell for not respecting the Bodhisatta enough.
+Divining the answer, he knew that his brother was leading an entourage to come beg forgiveness.
+Because they had seen his brother’s great powers in person, the Bodhisatta knew they would all assume Nanda was his superior, and thus they would be destined for hell for failing to respect the Bodhisatta enough.
 To demonstrate his powers, he put a carrying pole with water buckets in the air four inches above his shoulder and flew fast down the mountain past the men walking up.
 King Manoja was impressed and stopped to talk to him.
-The Bodhisatta created a footpath to their home and flew back home to await his guests.
+The Bodhisatta created a footpath to their home and flew back to await his guests.

-In bedazzling splendor, as though it were Indra, king of the gods, arriving, King Manoja went with Nanda and the other kings to talk to the Bodhisatta.
-The chatted pleasantly for a while and then the king asked the Bodhisatta to listen to his brother’s plea.
-Nanda asked to once again be able to care for his parents and make merit so he could enter heaven, and the Bodhisatta replied that he sent his brother away because as the eldest son, he had the obligation to do what was best for his parents, just like a captain guarding his ship.
+In bedazzling splendor, as though he were Indra, king of the gods, King Manoja arrived with Nanda and the other kings to talk to the Bodhisatta.
+They chatted pleasantly for a while, then the king asked the Bodhisatta to listen to his brother’s plea.
+Nanda asked to be able to care for his parents once again and make merit so he could enter heaven.
+The Bodhisatta replied that he sent his brother away because, as the eldest son, he had the obligation to do what was best for his parents, just like a captain guarding his ship.
 King Manoja and all the others were so delighted by this wisdom they forsook Nanda and became obedient followers of the Bodhisatta.

-Nanda then apologized for his behavior, the Bodhisatta forgave him and welcomed him back home, and their mother got permission from the Bodhisatta to smell and kiss Nanda’s forehead.
+Nanda apologized for his behavior.
+The Bodhisatta forgave him and welcomed him back home, and granted his mother’s request to smell and kiss Nanda’s forehead.
 The Bodhisatta praised their parents at length and implored Nanda to never again give them sour berries or take other shortcuts in their care.
-He also preached about virtue and generosity to the kings and they all followed his advice, ruling righteously for the rest of their days.
+He also preached about virtue and generosity to the kings, and they all followed his advice, ruling righteously for the rest of their days.

 In the Lifetime of the Buddha

-When some other disciples learned what he was doing they told him giving offerings to lay people was an offense and they reported him to the Buddha, who summoned him back to the monastery.
-The disciple admitted sharing the alms he collected with his parents.
-But, to the surprise of the disciples, the Buddha praised the son instead of rebuking him.
-He then told this story to explain this was a good thing to do, and in the past he himself had once turned down sovereignty over all of India so he could support his parents.
+When some other disciples learned what he was doing, they told him that sharing alms with people who are not disciples was an offense, and they reported him to the Buddha.
+The accused disciple was summoned back to the monastery, where he admitted sharing the alms he collected with his parents.
+But, to the surprise of the other disciples, the Buddha praised the caring son instead of rebuking him.
+He then told this story to explain that caring for others was always a good thing, and that in the past he himself had once turned down sovereignty over all of India so he could support his parents.

-The Bodhisatta’s father and mother were earlier births of the Buddha’s father and birth mother and Nanda and King Manoja were earlier births of Ananda and Sariputta, two of the Buddha’s top disciples.
-The one hundred one kings were the Buddha’s eighty chief elders plus twenty-one others and King Manoja’s soldiers were the Buddha’s present followers.
+The Bodhisatta’s father and mother were earlier births of the Buddha’s father and birth mother.
+Nanda and King Manoja were earlier births of Ananda and Sariputta, two of the Buddha’s top disciples.
+The one hundred one kings were earlier births of the Buddha’s eighty chief elders plus twenty-one others, and King Manoja’s soldiers were earlier births of the Buddha’s present followers.